 The researchers found that as the two simulated neutron stars spiraled in toward each other, the gravity of the larger star tore its partner apart.
 That meant that the smaller neutron star didn’t hit its more massive companion all at once.
 The initial dump of the smaller star’s matter turned the larger into a black hole.
 But the rest of its matter was too far away for the black hole to capture immediately.
 Instead, the slower rain of matter into the black hole created a flash of electromagnetic radiation.

-The research team hopes that the simulated signature they found can help astronomers using a combination of gravitational-wave detectors and conventional telescopes to detect the paired signals that would herald the breakup of a smaller neutron star merging with a larger.
+The research team hopes that the simulated signature they found can help astronomers using a combination of gravitational-wave detectors and conventional telescopes to detect the paired signals that would herald the breakup of a smaller neutron star merging with a larger one.

 The simulations required an unusual combination of computing speed, massive amounts of memory, and flexibility in moving data between memory and computation.
 The team used about 500 computing cores, running for weeks at a time, over about 20 separate instances.
 The many physical quantities that had to be accounted for in each calculation required about 100 times as much memory as a typical astrophysical simulation.